-3. Installment Method - Electing Out
+3. Installment Method - Electing In and Out

-To elect out of the installment method, Seller reports the full amount of gain on a timely filed return (including extensions), using Form 4797, Sales of Business Property, or Schedule D for individuals.
+The installment method is the default, but, to elect out, Seller reports the full amount of gain on a timely filed return (including extensions), using Form 4797, Sales of Business Property, or Schedule D for individuals.
 There is no specific procedure for electing out where the installment method applies only by virtue of assumption of contingent liabilities, or where the open transaction method is available.
 See part I.C.2., above.